arunasurya/academy/Bisq.md

-# Bisq: Core Concepts
+# Bisq: Main Concepts

-This is a collection of documents explaining core concepts related to Bisq including Bitcoin, Bisq DAO and public key cryptography.
+This is a collection of documents explaining main concepts related to Bisq including Bitcoin, Bisq DAO and public-key cryptography.

 ## Public-key cryptography
 To understand Bitcoin, you need to understand public key cryptography, which is at the core of Bitcoin.